 Introduction

 The response of species to changing environments (e.g. distributional shifts) can be determined largely by population responses at range margins (Hampe and Petit 2005).
 Peripheral populations are usually considered more vulnerable compared with populations at the center of a species’ range (i.e. center-periphery hypothesis; Sagarin and Gaines 2002; Pironon and others 2017).
 Geographically marginal populations have often been assumed to represent ecologically marginal populations.
 This means lower performance, higher vulnerability, and thus higher risk of extinction than for populations at the core of the species’ range (Rehm and others 2015; Pironon and others 2017; Vilà-Cabrera and others 2019).
 Nonetheless, recent reviews report that species- and population-specific responses do not always support this hypothesis (Sexton and others 2009; Abeli and others 2014; Oldfather and others 2020).
-This is partly because a rear-edge is a multidimensional concept including an ecological (i.e. climatic and edaphic), a geographical, and a genetic component (Vilà-Cabrera and others 2019), but also an anthropogenic dimension (i.e. land use).
+This is partly because a rear-edge is a multidimensional concept including an ecological (i.e. climatic and edaphic), a geographical, and a genetic component (Vilà-Cabrera and others 2019), but also an anthropogenic dimension (i.e. land-use).
 In this respect, to fully understand changes in distribution and abundance of species as a consequence of global change, it is crucial to identify and understand mismatches between the geographical and the ecological rear edges (Vilà-Cabrera and Jump 2019).

 Limits of species distribution are strongly determined by climatic factors and biotic interactions (Gaston 2009; Sexton and others 2009).
 Climate change is expected to cause major shifts in the distribution and abundance of plant communities, and signs already indicate that more intense and longer droughts are altering forest dynamics (Allen and others 2010).
 Drought frequency and severity have increased in recent decades, with a trend towards drier summers, particularly for Southern Europe (Vicente-Serrano and others 2014; Stagge and others 2017).
 In this climatic-change context, population loss and range retractions are expected in boreal, temperate, and Mediterranean species at the lowest latitudes and elevations, as well as in drought-prone areas of a species’ distribution, i.e. the rear edge.
 The rear-edge populations are likely to be more sensitive to minor climatic and microtopographic variations and therefore the effects of droughts are expected to be particularly noteworthy (Hampe and Petit 2005; Vilà-Cabrera and others 2019).